-We flew to Jordan from Luxor with a transit in Cairo as there is no direct flight.
-We arrived around 1am with intention to visit Amman ruins and Roman wall after we checked into our Hotel.
-However my friend’s luggage was missing so we had to spend more time at the airport to report etc. my friend is not the only person missing her luggage, there are also other passengers missing their luggage.
-I was later told by our driver that it was a very common problem for flights to Jordan.
+We had to transit in Cairo as we flew to Jordan from Luxor with because there was no direct flight.
+We arrived around 1am with plan to visit Amman ruins and Roman wall after we checked into our Hotel.
+However my friend’s suitcase was missing so we had to spend more time at the airport to report etc. Apparently my friend was not the only person missing her suitcase, there were also other passengers reported with missing their suitcase.
+I was later told by our Taxi driver that it was a very common problem for flights to Jordan.

 We took airport Taxi to our hotel and the drive took 45 minutes.
+The process was fairly easy as there was an official taxi booth outside the airport.
 Our Taxi driver was nice but he was coughing and smoking all through the ride with his window open.
 It was not a pleasant experienced for us.
-So eventhough the car is metered It is better to have private transport arranged or car transfer from Hotel.
-We arrived in our hotel almost 4pm, too late for city excursion so we decided to just take some rest in our room as we have a big day tomorrow.
+So even though the car was metered, I felt it would be better to have private transport arranged or car transfer from Hotel.
+We arrived in our hotel almost 4pm, too late for city excursion so we decided to just take some rest in our room as we’re going to have a long day tomorrow.

-We are staying in Fairmont hotel in Amman.
+We were staying in Fairmont hotel in Amman.
 A very nice hotel with a very good hospitality.
-I try to go for accor hotel chains whenever we travel as I have accor membership.
-Fairmont is my favourite hotel if I am looking for luxury.
-We do not have much time in Jordan.
-With time spent on flying in and out we literally only have 1 full day in Jordan and we want to spend it in Petra.
-Ideally it is more efficient to go straight to Petra from airport but all the good Hotels near Petra was fully booked.
+I always preferred to stay at Accor hotel chains whenever we travel as I have Accor membership.
+Fairmont was my favorite hotel if I were looking for luxury.
+We didn’t have much time in Jordan, with time spent on flying in and out we literally only had 1 full day in Jordan and we wanted to spend it in Petra.
+Ideally it was more efficient to go straight to Petra from airport but all the good Hotels near Petra was fully booked.
 Only Petra Guesthouse was available for one night.
 So we decided to stay one night in Amman, go to Petra the next day, stay one night in Petra and fly to airport from there.

-Well fed and ready we head to Petra using transport from the hotel at 8am.
+We had early breakfast in the morning, checked out and head to Petra using transport from the hotel at 8am.
 We had one stop for toilet break and coffee for driver.
-We arrived in Petra almost at 10.30.
-Petra Guesthouse is located next to the entrance.
-We checked in and drop luggage and queue to buy tickets
+We arrived in Petra almost at 10.30 and to our delight found that Petra Guesthouse was located just next to Petra entrance.
+We checked in and drop luggages and queue to buy tickets.

 we took the brochure as we bought the ticket.
-The brochure is pretty informative with a map of Petra and explanation on the various trails in Petra
+The brochure was pretty informative with a map of Petra and explanation on the various trails in Petra

 Numerous findings have been made in the decades since, including the 1993 discovery of Greek scrolls dating to the Byzantine period as well as the more recent documentation via satellite imaging of a previously unknown monumental structure buried beneath the sands of the area.